 Despite this, there were signs things are improving.
-As this was my first Glastonbury, I didn’t have a lot to compare it to in all honesty.
+As this was my first Glastonbury, I didn’t have a lot to compare it to.
 However, I heard enough idle comments on the improved rubbish situation compared with previous years to draw a half-baked conclusion.

 Fortunately, you don’t need to take my anecdotal evidence as gospel.
-This Independent article shows comparison photos which indicates that things appear to be going in the right direction.
+This Independent article shows comparison photos which indicate that things appear to be going in the right direction.

-Whatever the outcome, the fact is that improving the eco-credentials of festivals remains a priority.
-For the record, UK camping festivals produce 24,561 tons of Co2 each year.
-As places that generally promote progressive environmental policies, building sustainability into this is a key part of helping to promote real change in a world where actions are needed.
+Despite positive steps overall, UK camping festivals produce 24,561 tons of Co2 each year.
+As places that promote progressive environmental policies, practising what they preach is key to helping promote real change in a world where actions are needed.
 So, what actual steps can festivals take to reduce their carbon footprint?
 Let’s take a look.